 We have already read in Romans 5:17, “… those who receive abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ.”
-Our ability to receive the grace of God, is one of the greatest keys to victory.
-“The shall reign in life!”
+Our ability to receive the grace of God is one of the greatest keys to victory and to “reign in life.”
 We have a wonderful promise in 2 Corinthians 9:8, “And God is able to make all grace abound toward you, that you, always having all sufficiency in all things, may have an abundance for every good work.“

 2. It will be easy to serve and obey God.

 In Matthew 11:30, Jesus said, “My yoke is easy and My burden is light.”
-The grace that saved us, is also the grace that will continually empower us and keep us.
+If we ever find that it is a heavy burden and difficult to live for Jesus, it means that we are probably not living under grace but under law.
+The grace that saved us is also the grace that will continually empower us and keep us.
 Paul speaks about his own ministry and life in 1 Corinthians 15:10, “But by the grace of God I am what I am, and His grace toward me was not in vain; but I labored more abundantly than they all, yet not I, but the grace of God which was with me.”
 Grace is like spiritual fuel that gives us the energy to do what God wants us to do.
-If it is difficult to follow Jesus and live the Christian life, it probably means that we are living under the law and not under grace.
-When we live by grace, we will actually enjoy doing what God has called us to do.
-(Such us praying, witnessing etc.)

-3. We will focus more on the heart and the inner life than on outward actions and behavior:
+3. We will focus on the heart and the inner life:

+Grace does not focus on outward things such as behavior, what we eat, what we drink and on the clothes that we wear.
 In Romans 14:17 we read, “The Kingdom of God is not eat or drink, but righteousness, peace and joy in the Holy Spirit.”
-When we live by grace we will not judge people by their actions and behavior, but we will focus more on their motives and the condition of their hearts.
+The grace of God will change our inner live, which in turn will affect our outer behavior.
 God said to Samuel in 1 Samuel 16:7, “But the Lord said to Samuel, “Do not look at his appearance or at his physical stature, because I have [a]refused him.
-For[b] the Lord does not see as man sees; for man looks at the outward appearance, but the Lord looks at the heart.'”
-The grace of God will change our inner live, which in turn will affect our outer behavior.
+For[b] the Lord does not see as man sees; for man looks at the outward appearance, but the Lord looks at the heart.”“

 5. Our lives begin to change without any effort: